 –Banana egg pancakes (2 breakfasts)

-Ingredients and cost (priced at Sprout’s this time!):
+Grocery List and Cost (priced at Sprout’s this time!):

 Peanut butter: $4.99